ipfs/kubo/docs/config.md

 Contains options for content routing mechanisms.

 - `Type`
 Content routing mode.
 Can be overridden with daemon `--routing` flag.
+When set to `dhtclient`, the node won't join the DHT but can still use it to find content.
 Valid modes are:
   - `dht` (default)
   - `dhtclient`